 Armageddon, at least in the way it is currently being taught, is an illusion.
 Not because wars will never happen.
 Unfortunately we will witness wars every now and then.
 But the idea that Armageddon is a final war whereby one religion or one people will win an ultimate victory, military or otherwise, and then reign supreme happily ever after, as the world witnesses "the end of history", will just never happen.
 Wars, straight or asymmetric will just continue to erupt until a world order of equality and justice is established.
 Man will always seek freedom, dignity and equality and this will ultimately defeat Nazism, fascism and promoters of any sort of exclusive supremacy to any group, nation, race, religion or civilization.
 But as for now, this divide will continue, until such time that the ominous promise of Armageddon is finally discredited.

 The divide is deep and sometimes differences seem irreconcilable.
-Does each country of the Middle East need a civil war, like the one Lebanon witnessed for two decades, to complete the maturity process, evolving into a society of harmony, coexistence and tolerance that will endorse a true Civil State?
+Does each country of the Middle East need a civil war, like the one Lebanon witnessed for two decades, to complete the maturity process, evolving into a society of harmony, coexistence and tolerance?
 Does the price have to be so high?
 Is there a way where this evolution takes place peacefully?
 This is a question for everyone.
 Governments and citizens alike.
 In this region and around the globe.